 Sophia Loren: La Bella Figura

-At 85 today, we explore the Magnum archive on the Italian actress - on set and off
+We explore Magnum photographers' depictions of the Italian actress - on set and off

-On the occasion of Sophia Loren’s 85th birthday, writer Sabina Stent reflects upon the images of the actress made by Magnum photographers over the years.
+Here writer Sabina Stent reflects upon the images of Sophia Loren made by Magnum photographers over the years.

 There is no celebrity who embodies the phrase la bella figura quite like Sophia Loren.